ravthiru/keycloak-recepies/keycloak-springboot-actuator/README.md

 -----------

-The `keycloak-springboot-actuator` demonstrates how to extend Spring Boot Actuator to trace REST calls to your applications with is protected by Keycloak.
+The `keycloak-springboot-actuator` demonstrates how to extend Spring Boot Actuator to trace all REST calls to an application which is protected by Keycloak.
-Here is we are extending httptrace endpoint to capture Request body, Response body and Login User.
+Here we are extending httptrace endpoint to capture Request body, Response body and Login User.

-To demonstrate tracing, We write a RESTful service with SpringBoot that is secured with <span>Keycloak</span>.
+To demonstrate tracing, a RESTful SpringBoot application is created and it is secured with <span>Keycloak</span>.

 Endpoint exposed by this application